 Research shows that self-compassion actually increases willpower.
 In one research study, participants who practiced self-appreciation were four times more likely to resist eating a piece of cake than those who used shame.
 And, the control group — who just got cake with no message — was twice as likely to resist versus the shame-triggered group.
 This means it is better to take no action than to criticize yourself.
 Self-criticism is an extremely poor motivator, as it turns out.

 Ask yourself a very simple question: “Is this really necessary?”
 Can you trust yourself without cracking the whip?
-Practice self-compassion by “I’m only human.”
+Practice self-compassion by #saying “I’m only human.”
 Try this self-compassion tool kit to strengthen your self-compassion muscles.

 3. We think having no time is a status symbol.